 - Before starting, ensure that the jaggery is soft and mashed or grated well.
 This is because hard jaggery will remain in tiny bits and not get mixed completely.

-- Moreover the ladoos with nuts, seeds or rose petals.
+- Moreover make the ladoos with nuts, seeds or rose petals.
 Alternatively, add these in the ladoo for taste and flavor.

 - These ladoos will remain fresh for 1-2 days on the countertop or 5-6 days in the refrigerator.